 It’s only cost reduction, and other Lean myths

-With the U.S. economy showing only glimmers of positive movement, now could be exactly the right time to make the Lean manufacturing changes your company needs.
+With consumers still holding back and the U.S. economy showing only glimmers of positive movement forward, now could be exactly the right time to make the Lean manufacturing changes your company needs.
 But first you have to understand what Lean is and isn’t.
-That is a key message from Steve Cook, a former Dell Computer supply chain executive and newly appointed chief operating officer of MFG.com, an online marketplace for the sourcing of parts and manufacturing services.
+That is a key message of Steve Cook, a former Dell Computer supply chain executive and newly appointed chief operating officer of MFG.com, an online marketplace for the sourcing of parts and manufacturing services.

 "If done well, Lean initiatives are less a cost-cutting exercise and more a growth exercise," said Cook.
 Success if dependent on the entire team, and individuals need to know they’re performing Lean activities to help the company grow, not to engineer themselves out of a job.
 "If there’s not a commitment to the team, the team won’t be committed to implementation," he said.

 Myth #2: Lean = Doing More with Less

 Lean is about doing more to get more, knowing that reducing waste is a growth strategy, a way to help the company be more competitive, Cook said.

 Myth #3: Lean = a Cost Reduction Strategy

 While Lean initiatives clearly involve reducing costs, "it’s a myth if it’s the reason why you’re doing Lean," emphasized Cook.
 "The underpinning of Lean must be about making the organization more successful."
 Manufacturers must understand the customer value stream, understand what customers are willing to pay for, he added.

 Successful Lean has to be about more than the myths, said Cook.
 Successful companies "engage the entire team, look at tasks through customers’ eyes, and use those insights to grow the business."
 Looking through the customers’ eyes means taking the point of view of both internal and external customers, he said, which often have different needs.